emqx/mria/README.md

 # Mria

-Mria is an extension to Mnesia database that adds eventual consistency to the cluster.
+Mria is an extension for Mnesia database that adds eventual consistency to the cluster.

 ## Motivation